ggerganov/whisper.cpp/examples/talk-llama/README.md

 - The `-mw` argument specifies the Whisper model that you would like to use.
 Recommended `base` or `small` for real-time experience
 - The `-ml` argument specifies the LLaMA model that you would like to use.
 Read the instructions in https://github.com/ggerganov/llama.cpp for information about how to obtain a `ggml` compatible LLaMA model
+- The `--session` argument specifies a file to save/load the LLaMA model state.
+When provided, the LLaMA model's state will be saved to the given file after each interaction.
+This allows for a more coherent and continuous conversation with the LLaMA assistant, as it maintains context from previous interactions.
+If the file does not exist, it will be created.
+If the file exists, the model state will be loaded from it, allowing you to resume a previous session.

 ## TTS